 - Barcelona chair: Every interior design student knows about the famous Barcelona chair, designed by Mies van der Rohe (Bauhuas Director) and Lilly Reich for the 1929 International Exposition.
 The duo based their design on Roman and Egyptian folding chairs, only theirs didn't fold.
 It is considered a classic icon for modern furniture.

 - Bauhaus: The famous pre-Nazi German school of modern design, architecture, and applied arts (1919 to 1933) is referred to as the Bauhaus movement.
-This style is considered to be the starting point of the modern movement.
+This style is considered the starting point of the modern movement.

-- Breakfront: This is a large cabinet that is like a buffet or china cabinet.
+- Breakfront: This is a large cabinet that is like a buffet or a china cabinet.
 The center section protrudes, making both sides appear to be recessed.
 The protrusion can vary from only a few inches to being very pronounced.

 - Cabriole leg: This classic double curved wooden leg is used mostly for chairs and tables.
 The top curve is convex and bows out, while the second lower curve bows and tapers inward to a rounded wooden pad.